Determining Whole Grain-rich Products in the CACFP

 7. The product is a ready-to-eat (RTE) breakfast cereal that meets the sugar limit, is fortified, and the first grain ingredient is a whole grain.
 RTE breakfast cereals that are not fortified may be WGR if they meet one of the other WGR criteria, including the USDA FNS Rule of Three, where the first three grain ingredients are evaluated (see below).

-8. The product meets the USDA FNS Rule of Three: The first ingredient (or second after water) is a whole grain and the next two grain ingredients (if any) are creditable grains (whole grains, enriched grains, bran, or germ.)
+8. The product meets the U.S. Department of Agriculture (USDA) FNS Rule of Three: The first ingredient (or second after water) is a whole grain and the next two grain ingredients (if any) are creditable grains (whole grains, enriched grains, bran, or germ.)

-Common whole grains, enriched grains, bran, and germ are listed below.
-These are not inclusive lists.
+A non-inclusive list of common whole grains, enriched grains, bran, and germ and information about flour blends is listed below.
 Use the guidance in the lists below when applying the Rule of Three.

 Whole Grains

-Whole grains must be the first grain ingredient and may be the second or third grain ingredient:
+Whole grains must be the first grain ingredient and may be the second or third grain ingredient when using the USDA FNS Rule of Three.

 • Amaranth